 - Type of relationship: do you need the candidate to work full-time, part-time or as a one-off job?
 Does the employee require benefits?
 Can you hire a worker who also works for other clients?
 Does the worker’s demands suit your budget?

 The following table includes a handful of scenarios that you might face as a business owner, as well as the most suitable worker for each one:

 After considering these three factors, you will more likely be able to determine whether or not the work should be classified as 1099 or W-2.
 It’s also worth noting that even 1099 workers can be reclassified as W-2 employees over time, and vice versa.

 Use The Latest Tech To Manage 1099 And W-2 Employees

 Using digital software like Connecteam helps to make payroll affordable, easier and more efficient, no matter what kind of workers you hire.

 Here are some of the all-in-one app’s most useful features for business owners using both 1099 independent contractors or W-2 employees:

-- The app’s time clock allows business owners to lock the timesheet at the end of the day and export it for an easy, convenient payroll process (including via Connecteam’s Quickbooks Online integration).
+- The app’s time clock allows business owners to lock the timesheet at the end of the day and export it for an easy, convenient payroll process (including via Connecteam’s QuickBooks Online and Gusto integration).

 - Overtime is tracked automatically, allowing employers to pay according to regulations.

-- Managers get a full overview of the timesheet, are able to easily see absence/vacation days, and are able to send reminders to workers to clock in and out, regardless of their classification.
+- Managers get a full overview of the timesheet, are able to easily see absence/vacation days, and are able to send reminders to workers to clock in clock out, regardless of their classification.

 Better Time Tracking For Your Team